Sabi (Korea): History

-In 541, 1st Sabi Conference be held, Baekje(百濟), Anra(安羅), Daegaya(加羅), Zolma(卒麻), Sanbanhae(散半奚), Dara(多羅), Sagi(斯二岐), Jata(子他), and Anra-wa envoy office(Korean: 안라왜신관, Hanja: 安羅倭臣官) gather.
+In 541, the first Sabi Conference was held, and envoys from Baekje, Anra, Daegaya, Zolma, Sanbanhae, Dara, Sagi, Jata, and Anra-wa gathered.
 At this meeting, Gaya asked Baekje if they could defend against Silla's attacks.
 Then, Baekje said Takgitan, Taksun, and Geumgwan Gaya were all ruined by weakness own and promised to defend themselves.
 In fact, Baekje could not make a strong promise because Baekje needed Silla's help to regain the Han River basin.

-In July, Anra felt uneasy and contacted Silla through the Anra-wa envoy office(安羅日本府).
-After noticing this, Baekje(King Seong) called Imna and scolded.
+In July, Anra felt uneasy and contacted Silla through the Anra-wa envoy.
+After noticing this, Baekje (King Seong) contacted Imna and objected.
+In July 542, Beakje declared a Gaya Confederacy revival, but it was not accomplished.

-Then, emphasizes the history of King Geunchogo's reign and promise that the three countries that have been destroyed will be restored and returned to the Gaya.

-In July 542, Beakje declared Gaya Confederacy revival, but this was a just none-action declaration.